withinJoel/Elsa/Documentation/Syntax.md

 # Features
 * `createqr:` - To create a qr code using the link or text . example `createqr:https://www.fb.com` or `createqr:iamjoel!`
 * `encode:` - To encode data. example: `encode:hola`
+* `open:camera` - To get the live video feed from the camera.
 * `decode:` - To decode data. example: `decode:aG9sYQ==`
 * `string:reverse:` - To reverse a string. example `string:reverse:hola`
 * `string:count:characters:` - To count the number of characters. example: `string:count:characters:hola`